 Should we use the single rider line? – Big Thrill Rides are the Perfect Choice for Single Riders.
 The Fast and thrilling nature of the ride means it doesn’t really matter who is next to you.
 Save your Genie+ selection, Jump in the single-rider queue and enjoy this fantastic coaster in much less time.

-Ride vehicles are 2 seats across so any odd number group triggers a Single rider and the Queue moves pretty quick most of the time, however, we do see times where the queue grinds to a halt and it’s actually quicker in the Standby Line!
+Ride vehicles are 2 seats across so any odd number group triggers a Single rider and the Queue moves pretty quickly most of the time, however, we do see times when the queue grinds to a halt and it’s actually quicker in the Standby Line!

 Toy Story Midway Mania – Buddy Pass